Agent Instructions

 • Templates: always use templates from _codex/templates/ when creating new documents.
 This ensures consistent structure and metadata.

-• Document types: note, decision, sop, project, person, review, doctrine, reference, log.
+• Document types: See CODEX-FRAMEWORK.md for the full entity taxonomy.
+Core types: goal, project, task, note, decision, sop, aop, metric, review, doctrine, reference, skill, tool, agent, human, robot, drone.
 Each has its own template.

 Capture Rules